RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Create new custom collection from theme** _(Entry only visible if the ability is provided by the theme set)_

 If the theme set in use provides themes for custom collections, then this entry can be selected.
-For example, there could be themes for _Fighting games_ or _Driving games_ etc. The default rbsimple-DE theme set does not provide such themes for custom collections and in general it's not recommended to use this approach, as is explained [later](USERGUIDE-DEV.md#custom-collections) in this guide.
+For example, there could be themes for _Fighting games_ or _Driving games_ etc. The default slate-DE theme set does not provide such themes for custom collections and in general it's not recommended to use this approach, as is explained [later](USERGUIDE-DEV.md#custom-collections) in this guide.

 **Create new custom collection**